If you have an ear infection but have an upcoming flight, it’s vital to know if it will be safe to fly or not.

 - Drink lots of water: Drinking water on a plane will encourage you to swallow and help open the Eustachian tubes.

-- Chew gum or suck hard candy: This can help to activate the muscles that open the Eustachian tubes.
+- Chew gum or suck hard candy: You are allowed to chew gum on a plane, or suck on hard candy, which can help to activate the muscles that open the Eustachian tubes.

 - Yawn frequently: Yawning can also help to activate the muscles that open the Eustachian tubes.